OpenSourceEconomics/respy/doc/source/installation.rst

 Sources
 -------

-The sources for ``respy`` can be downloaded from the `GitHub repository <https://github.com/restudToolbox/package>`_.
-You can clone the repository.
+You can download the sources directly from the `GitHub repository <https://github.com/restudToolbox/package>`_.

 .. code-block:: bash

    $ git clone https://github.com/restudToolbox/package.git

-Once you have a copy of the sources, you can install them in editable mode.
+Once you obtained a copy of the sources, you can install them in editable mode.

 .. code-block:: bash